Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

     </li>
     <li class="fragment">That means, the proposer offering something small and the recipient always accepting is the only NE.</li>
 </ul>

+Notes:

+- We saw that empirically that is not the case.
+- Fairness concerns are too strong in that setting.

 ---